 Liu-Qin Yang, Ph.
 D., Associate Professor, Industrial and Organizational Psychology

 Dr. Liu-Qin Yang is an Associate Professor at Portland State University.
-She graduated with her Ph.D. in Industrial and Organizational Psychology from the University of South Florida in 2009.
-She received her Bachelor of Science in Psychology and Bachelor of Arts in English Language and Literature in 2001 and Master of Arts in Industrial and Organizational Psychology in 2004, all from Beijing Normal University, China.
-In addition, she worked as a part-time project manager for the public and private sectors in China from 2001 to 2004 and worked as a full-time research associate for the Human Resource Research Organization in Summer 2006.
+She received her Ph.D. in Industrial and Organizational Psychology from the University of South Florida, with emphases on occupational health psychology and quantitative methodology.
+She holds a Bachelor of Sciences degree in Psychology, a Bachelor of Arts degree in English Language and Literature, and a Master of Arts degree in Industrial and Organizational Psychology, all from Beijing Normal University, China.
+Dr. Yang also has applied experiences in working with the public and private sectors in China and the U.S.

-Dr. Yang's research concerns how individuals fit with their work environments, with the ultimate goal of enhancing employees’ and organizations’ well-being and productivity.
-She focuses on understanding the dynamic person-environment fit process by examining the interplay of individual characteristics (e.g., emotions, self-concept, motivation, personality), unit-level factors (e.g., departmental-level or organizational-level structure and climate), and societal aspects (e.g., cultural values or national income).
-Using the framework of person-environment fit, Dr. Yang's research interests specifically include workplace relationships and aggression prevention, work motivation, occupational health, and quantitative methodology.
+Dr. Yang's research concerns how employees manage their motivation and stress at work, with the ultimate goal of enhancing employees’ and organizations’ well-being and productivity.
+Through examining the interplay of individual characteristics (e.g., emotions, self-identity, personality), and psychosocial environment (e.g., leader behavior, organizational climate, cultural values), she focuses on understanding the dynamic employee stress and motivation processes and their implications for employee health and productivity.
+Specifically, Dr. Yang's research interests include workplace relationships and mistreatment prevention, emotion and work motivation, occupational health, and quantitative methodology.
 You may read more about Dr. Yang's research profile at http://www.pdx.edu/research/profile/working-productively-and-happily

 PSY410/510 Introduction to Psychological Measurement